-Preventing Registration On The Sex Offender List
+Preventing Registration On The Sex Offender Registry

 If you are convicted of certain sex offenses in Michigan, you may be required to register on the Michigan Sex Offender Registry (SOR).
 This database would collect your name, photograph, address, registered vehicle and offense information.
 Some of this information would be made available online and searchable by the public.

 Convicted offenders are required to report any moves and re-register on a regular basis.
 Failure to do so could result in additional criminal charges.
 Depending upon the nature of the alleged crime, registry may be required for 15 years, 25 years or life.

 If you face sex charges that could result in inclusion on the sex offender registry, call Kirsch Daskas Law Group at our office to secure strong representation.

 Working To Keep You Off Of The Registry

 Inclusion on the sex offender registry violates your privacy and can have significant social and professional repercussions.
 It may be more difficult for you to find housing, a job and impact your personal relationships.

 Our goal is to provide strong defense against the charges you face to prevent required registry.
 We understand how to formulate an exemplary defense that can protect your best interests.